staysi/Quran_Analyser/README.md

 # Quran Digitization and Search Tool

 This project is a Python-based application that allows users to search, digitize, and view the Quran in Arabic, with English translations and numerical representations of the Arabic text.
+In future, the aim is to include deep linguistic as well as numerical Analysis tools to the project to make use of the original Arabic text as well as the digitised data.

 ## Features